Year 10 Update - Summer Term

 Our Celebration Evening this term was a phenomenal success.
 It was so heartening to see a packed hall filled with proud students, families and staff, all coming together to recognise and reward the hard work, progress and outstanding attitudes of our students.

-As I listened to teachers describe their admiration for the students they were awarding, I felt an overwhelming sense of pride.
+Listening to teachers describe their admiration for the students they were awarding, I felt an overwhelming sense of pride.
 These aren’t just students who achieve well, they are kind, hardworking, respectful young people who contribute positively to our school community.

-Music Concert
+Summer Music Concert and Drama Production

 Work Experience – Real-World Preparation